Rupture

 I’ve spent the last two decades learning, practicing, and teaching hundreds of parents how to prevent family conflicts.
 I started doing this work because I decided that I wouldn’t have kids until I had tools to do things differently than my (well-intentioned and loving) parents did.
 I have two kids who are now 15 and 18.

-Unlike me, my kids actually enjoyed middle school.
+Unlike me, my kids actually enjoyed middle and high school.

 And I like to believe that a big part of that was because of the parenting choices my husband and I made.
 I’m thrilled to share our experiences and what we learned from them with you.